 Jaxon Shaffer, LMFT

-With close attention to how power, identity, culture, and systemic harm show up in people’s lives, I’m committed to providing anti-racist and anti-oppressive mental healthcare.
-At the heart of my work is a concern for what philosopher Miranda Fricker calls hermeneutic injustice, the harm that occurs when people lack the language or social frameworks to make sense of their own experiences.
-I believe therapy can be a place where that missing language is restored, allowing clients to name what has been unnamed and understand themselves with greater clarity and agency.
+Jaxon’s work is informed by a systemic, anti-racist, and anti-oppressive lens, with close attention to how power, identity, culture, and structural harm shape lived experience.
+A central influence on their practice is philosopher Miranda Fricker’s concept of hermeneutic injustice: the harm that occurs when people lack the language or social framework to make sense of their own experiences.
+Jaxon sees therapy as a place where that missing language can be restored, allowing clients to name what has gone unnamed and move through the world with greater clarity and agency.

-Outside of therapy, I’m an athlete and sports enthusiast who finds joy and strength in running, tennis, softball, and time outdoors.
-I have a deep love and reverence for animals, especially dogs; I value curiosity, humor, humility, and the many ways people find and make meaning in their lives.
+Outside of therapy, Jaxon is an athlete and sports enthusiast who enjoys running, tennis, rock climbing, softball, and spending time outdoors.
+They have a deep love for animals, especially dogs, and value curiosity, humor, humility, and the many ways people find meaning in their lives.

 A golden retriever dog standing on a forest trail surrounded by trees and fallen leaves.